Top 5 tips to retire early

 Saving money where you can on bills, transport, and other outgoings can help to grow your retirement pot quickly and without too much skin off your nose.
 Ask yourself whether you really need that magazine subscription or streaming service.
 Can you find a better deal on your phone or energy contract?
 The answer is often yes.

 In 2017, the government introduced a Lifetime ISA (LISA) open to those aged between 18 and 40.
-LISA account holders can save up to £4,000 a year, with the government adding an annual 25% bonus up to a maximum of £1,000.
+LISA account holders can save up to £4,000 a year, with the government adding a monthly 25% bonus up to a maximum of £1,000 a year.
 There is a limit, however.
 You won’t be able to contribute to a LISA or receive the bonus when you turn 50, but the account will stay open and your savings will continue accruing interest or investment returns.
 For more information on the terms of withdrawal and eligibility, check out this government’s guide.

 5. Decide what your goals are